Former FBI official, a Navy veteran, is ‘key figure’ in Jan. 6 riot, prosecutors say

 Prosecutors said in Thursday’s court filing that Caldwell’s military and law enforcement background probably taught him operational tactics that he used “to the detriment of the citizens he at one time swore to serve.”

-After the November protest, Caldwell suggested that in its next D.C. foray the group organize into four-man teams complete with snipers and getaway drivers, according to messages included in the Thursday filing.
+After the November protest, Caldwell suggested that in its next D.C. foray the group organize into four-man teams with snipers and getaway drivers, according to messages included in the Thursday filing.
 For Jan.
 6., according to the court filing, he suggested stashing “heavy weapons” in a boat on the Potomac River.
 He shopped online for a “Surgical Steel Tomahawk Axe” and a concealed firearm built to look like a cellphone, prosecutors said, and discussed coordination with Proud Boys and Three Percenters.

 Five people associated with the Proud Boys were arrested Thursday and charged with crimes connected to the Jan.
 6. riot.
 Prosecutors say several rioters appeared to be associated with the Oath Keeper and Three Percenter movements.
 Both are loosely organized collections of armed, right-wing groups that focus on recruiting among military and law enforcement veterans.
 The Proud Boys are a mostly male group that has advocated violence and battled far-left activists in street protests.